Our transfer rate averages from 1GB to about 10GB per hour per account.

 Dropbox Business also limits 1 million API calls/month for data transport.
 And each call to create a file requires 1 to 3 API calls meaning that maximum speed is about from 300,000 to 1,000,000 files per month.
 For more details about this Dropbox limitation please go here: https://www.dropbox.com/business/plans-comparison

-We are working hard—both with our partners and on our technology—to make sure your data is replicated as quickly as possible, and to give you as much visibility into your transfer as possible.
-We are working on some very exciting state-of-the-art algorithms, so expect to see some big improvements in both transfer speed and feedback soon!
+We are constantly working hard on some very exciting state-of-the-art algorithms both with our partners and on our technology — to make sure your data is replicated as quickly as possible, and to give you as much visibility into your transfer as possible.